Admission Requirements & Deadlines

 - The online application

-- Transcripts: Official transcripts from each post-secondary institution attended, or presently attending, where two quarter hours (or one semester hour) or more were completed are required.
-Applications will not be forwarded to the department for review until official transcripts have been received.
+- Transcripts: Transcripts from each post-secondary institution attended, or presently attending are required.
+Transcripts can be downloaded, scanned or mailed.
 The University is not responsible for obtaining an applicant's transcripts, including any record of work completed at the University of Denver or Iliff School of Theology.
-Applicants must also account for any study undertaken outside the United States.
-An official transcript must include the original signature of the registrar and/or the seal of the issuing institution, and must be enclosed in an envelope with the stamp or signature of the registrar across the sealed flap.
-Proof of a bachelor's and master's degree is required from a regionally accredited college or university.
-All credentials as submitted become property of the University of Denver and cannot be copied or returned to the student or any person(s).
+Applicants must also account for any study undertaken outside the United States and international credentials not in English must include a certified translation.
+Upon admission, official transcripts will be required.
+All credentials become property of the University of Denver and cannot be copied or returned to the student or any person(s).

 - GRE: The GRE is not required.

 - Letters of Recommendation: We require three recommendation letters from qualified persons who are able to evaluate your academic strengths (coursework you have done, papers you have written, languages you have studied, etc.).
 Graduate faculty who are familiar with your academic work are especially appropriate recommenders, as are undergraduate faculty.
 Our application system will ask you to provide the names and email addresses of your recommenders.
 We will email a request for a letter of recommendation to your recommender within one business day of your submitting your application.
-Please be sure you provide accurate email addresses for your recommenders.
 We suggest you let your recommender know before submitting your application that you are requesting a recommendation from them.
-This will allow your recommender time to write their recommendation and submit it by the application deadline (if applicable).
+This will allow your recommender time to write their recommendation and submit it by the application deadline.
 Our email will give them instructions for submitting their recommendation.

 - Personal Statement: We require a statement of purpose (typically 3-5 pages) that explains your academic and professional goals and explains your preparation for pursuing a PhD in your area of the study of religion.
 Please be sure to name specific faculty at both the University of Denver and Iliff with whom you wish to work.
 You will upload your personal statement and attach it to your online application before submission.